 The 2nd hole is not as easy as a long, narrow 575 yard par 5.
 This mammoth hole bends to the left and any miss off the tee will likely never be found.
 A giant bunker at the corner of the dogleg further compounds the difficulty.
-From here, your second shot will be blind to a plateau in the fairway, but anything hit straight should be fine.
+From here, your second shot is uphill and blind to a plateau in the fairway, but anything hit straight should be fine.
 The approach here runs back downhill to a green guarded by bunkers short left.

-What comes up must come down with the beautiful 348 yard downhill 5th.
-I actually really enjoyed this hole, as it offers some great views of the surrounding forest and also features some great strategic bunkering as you near the green – a crossbunker on the right at 230 yards and one on the left at 295 yards.
+What goes up must come down with the beautiful downhill 348 yard 5th.
+I actually really enjoyed this hole, as it offers some great views of the surrounding forests and also features some great strategic bunkering as you near the green – a crossbunker on the right at 230 yards and one on the left at 295 yards.
 I personally don’t think the reward is worth the risk, but longer hitters can certainly reach this green with driver.

-At 390 yards, the semi-blind straightaway 6th is a rather uneventful par 4 with mounds lining both sides of this fairway.
-Two straight shots here and this becomes another good birdie hole.
+At 390 yards, the semi-blind straightaway 6th is a rather uneventful par 4 with mounds lining both sides of the fairway.
+Two straight shots here and this becomes another good birdie opportunity.

-I also enjoyed the 7th, a strong uphill 196 yard par 3 to a devilish green that slopes back-to-front and left-to-right.
-Bunkers and a steep hill short right make this hole a perfect candidate for a reverse redan setup, but unfortunately the green is not as severe as it could be.
+I also enjoyed the 7th, a strong uphill 196 yard par 3 with a devilish green that slopes both back-to-front and left-to-right.
+Bunkers and a steep hill short right make this hole a perfect candidate for a reverse redan, but unfortunately the green is not as severe as it could be.